justy989/ce_old/README.md

 [![Build Status](https://travis-ci.org/justy989/ce.svg?branch=master)](https://travis-ci.org/justy989/ce)

 ###But why?
-- Emacs and Vim are awesome, but they have some problems we'd like to address without having to learn vimscript or emacs lisp
+- Emacs and Vim are awesome, but they have some problems we'd like to address without having to learn/write vimscript or emacs lisp.
+However, we want to take some awesome ideas from each:
+  - Taking emacs's idea where everything is a just a plain text buffer, we can do things like, run shell commands that output to a buffer just like any other.
+So you can copy+paste, etc.
+  - Taking vim's editting, we were able to transition to using the editor fulltime pretty quickly
 - The config is written in 'c' and compiled into a shared object that you can reload while running.
 No need to learn a new language!
-- The authors need to work remotely through a terminal, so the editor needs to be able to run in a terminal.
-- Editting in Vim is awesome, Emacs's idea of everything being pain text in a buffer is awesome, so we combine those ideas
-  - Taking emacs's idea where everything is a buffer, we can do things like, run shell commands that output to a buffer just like any other.
-So you can copy+paste, etc.
-  - Taking vim's editting, we were able to transition to using the editor fulltime pretty quickly
 - Input boxes in both vim and emacs are special 'insert mode only' constructs.
 In ce, the input box works just like any other buffer.
 So it's easy to do things like paste.
 It also means the input box can be multiple lines.
 - Registers in vim are also awesome, but it's not easy to see what you have in registers or even know what